London Victoria station: Accidents and incidents

-On 26 February 1884, an explosion occurred in the cloak-room of the Brighton side injuring seven staff, as part of the Fenian dynamite campaign.
+On 26 February 1884, an explosion occurred in the cloakroom of the Brighton side injuring seven staff, as part of the Fenian dynamite campaign.

 On 27 August 1910, an empty LB&SCR stock train derailed due to inadequate signalling arrangements, leading to four injuries.
-On 17 July 1946, a light engine collided with a passenger train; several people were injured.

 On 26 July 1939, as part of the IRA's S-Plan, bombs exploded in the luggage office at King's Cross and then in the cloakroom at Victoria.
 Five were wounded at Victoria; at King's Cross, one man was killed and 17 people severely wounded.

+On 15 September 1940, a German Nazi plane crashed into the station courtyard but there were no deaths.
+The plane was later displayed at the Imperial war museum.

+On 17 July 1946, a light engine collided with a passenger train; several people were injured.

 On 15 December 1959, a passenger train collided with a rake of parcels vans.
 At least eleven people were injured.

 On 8 September 1973, a Provisional Irish Republican Army bomb exploded at the ticket office, injuring four people.

 On the afternoon of 23 March 1988, Deborah Linsley was found brutally stabbed to death on a train arriving at platform 2 at Victoria.
-She had got on the Orpington-Victoria service at Petts Wood.
+She had boarded the Orpington-Victoria service at Petts Wood.
 A French au pair heard screaming from the compartment next to her on the final leg of the journey between Brixton and Victoria.
-Several people, including the au pair, reported seeing a suspicious blonde or ginger-haired man walking from the train and washing cuts on his face in the toilet of the station, while there were also sightings of a man seen staring at women boarding the train at Orpington and changing compartments at Penge East, possibly into Linsley's compartment.
+Several people, including the au pair, reported seeing a suspicious blond or ginger-haired man walking from the train and washing cuts on his face in the toilet of the station, while there were also sightings of a man seen staring at women boarding the train at Orpington and changing compartments at Penge East, possibly into Linsley's compartment.
 Despite the killer's DNA being known since 2002, the murder remains unsolved as of August 2022.
 There remains a £10,000 reward on offer for information leading to the capture of the killer.